 source: vet.purdue.edu

-The lymphatic system is often referred to as the body’s ‘second’ circulatory system.
-It consists of a network of vessels, channels, lymph nodes, and lymphoid organs spread throughout the body.
-Its main function is to circulate lymph, which contains lymphocytes – the white blood cells that destroy invading microorganisms and foreign substances.
+The lymphatic system is often referred to as the body’s “second” circulatory system.
+It consists of a network of vessels, channels, lymph nodes, and lymphoid organs spread throughout the body, and therefore it plays a vital role in maintaining health.
+Moreover, its main function is to circulate lymph, which contains lymphocytes – the white blood cells that destroy invading microorganisms and foreign substances.

 Organs of the lymphatic system filter out invaders from the lymph and prevent them from spreading.
 The lymphatic system, or lymphocytes, is actually the body’s primary defense against infection.